-- 1. A student pursuing an Associate of Arts degree with UMUC may transfer up to 12 semester hours of vocational/technical credit. - 2.
+- A student pursuing an Associate of Arts degree with UMUC may transfer up to 12 credits of vocational/ technical work. - 2.
 These credits may be used as electives only. - 3.
-If the student continues toward a UMUC Bachelor of Science degree, the provisions outlined below will apply.
+If the student continues toward a UMUC Bachelor of Arts or Bachelor of Science degree, the provisions outlined below will apply.

-For Bachelor of Science Degrees
+For Bachelor of Arts and Bachelor of Science Degrees

-- 1. UMUC accepts up to 21 semester hours of vocational/technical credit in transfer if: - a.
-The student is pursuing a major leading to the Bachelor of Science degree; and - b.
-The technical credits, which must constitute a coherent, vocationally related group, are used only as electives and are considered supportive of the student's major.
+- 1. UMUC accepts up to 21 credits of vocational/technical credit in transfer if: - a.
+The student is pursuing a major leading to the Bachelor of Arts or Bachelor of Science degree; and - The technical credits, which must constitute a coherent, vocationally related group, are used only as electives and are considered supportive of the student's major. - Academic credit taken in conjunction with a technical program at another accredited institution will continue to transfer as appropriate without reducing the 21 credits of vocational/technical credit considered by this policy.